MrMendelli/SME-Patcher/readme.md

 Drag-and-drop a copy of Super Mario Sunshine onto the shell script to verify and patch to Super Mario Eclipse.

 ## ToDo
+- Implement better patch user choice check
-- Rebase in C++ with auto launch options.
+- Rebase in C++ with auto launch options